 Sepsis following a bacterial infection from a dental condition or treatment is rare.
-This life-threatening condition can occur if patients are not managed appropriately.
-It is therefore essential providers and their teams are aware of the signs and symptoms of Sepsis and how it should be managed.
+However, it can be a life-threatening condition if patients are not managed appropriately.
+It is therefore essential providers and their teams are aware of the signs and symptoms of sepsis and how it should be managed.

 Sepsis signs and symptoms

 Spotting deterioration in a patient’s condition can help prevent sepsis.
 Sepsis claims an estimated 44,000 lives each year (The UK Sepsis Trust).

 - failure to pass urine in the previous 18 hours.